realm/FindOurDevices/README.md

 ## Permission errors

 When the Realm backend was set up, you had to add your IP to the Realm CLI API key access list.
-If you develop from another device or using a different network connection (or other reasons), your IP address will be different.
+If you are developing from another device or using a different network connection (or other reasons), your IP address will be different.

 To edit the access list, navigate to `Access Mananger > Project Access > API Keys` at the top of the [MongoDB Atlas UI](https://account.mongodb.com/account/login) and choose which of your keys to edit.

 ## Detecting network connection on simulator when reenabling WiFi

-There is a [known issue](http://www.openradar.appspot.com/29913522) with network change notifications on the iOS simulator that occurs when the simulator is (a) running, then (b) WiFi is turned off, then (c) turned on again.
+There is a [known issue](http://www.openradar.appspot.com/29913522) with network change notifications on the iOS simulator that occurs when the simulator is (a) running, then (b) WiFi is turned off, then (c) WiFi is turned on again.
 The simulator will be notified when the WiFi got turned off, but not when it got reenabled.

 To be able to test this scenario with greater confidence, please use a real device.